Needlepoint Rugs — Threads

 The very best thread for rugs is silk and I will be using little bits of it.
 But silk is expensive and rugs are large.
 The second best thread for rugs is wool and the bulk of my rug will be in wool.

 There are three main types of wool to consider.
-Persian Wool which was originally developed to repair oriental rugs, tapestry wool developed for needlepoint, and crewel wool, developed for embroidery on cloth.
+Persian Wool, originally developed to repair oriental rugs, tapestry wool developed for needlepoint, and crewel wool, developed for embroidery on cloth.
 All three can be mixed and used in a rug with no difficulties.
 You will find the biggest variety of manufacturers in crewel wool.
 You should also look at wool knitting yarns if you need to buy thread for larger areas.
 It is a significantly better buy.
 Just be sure to get the correct weight.
 In my pile are all three types of wool.

 Thank you Janet as I am thinking seriously of buying a needlepoing rug, round, and doing it in the near future.
 The round part consists of pansies and the middle is open, I mean no design and of a vanilla color.
 I was thinking of using silk-ivory.